 A Little Bit of Prep

-We have shared many day-hiking excursions and overnight shakedown trips to dial in our gear setups over the last year and a half, a couple of which were between five and ten days long.
-During our last trip in October, on a 40+ mile section hike on the Arizona Trail, we definitely found some issues with the tent system we had thought to use for the thru-hike, as well as with a few other smaller pieces of gear (I’m looking at you, BeFree filter).
-I plan on putting out a post with more details about gear and possibly our shakedown hikes, so for now I’ll just say that we’re still having fun squaring away our kits and making gear decisions in terms of weight, efficiency, and functionality for us, both individually and as a team.
+Many day hike excursions and overnight shakedown trips have served to dial in our gear setups over the last year and a half, a couple of which were between five- and ten-days long.
+During our last trip in October — a 40+ mile section hike on the Arizona Trail — we definitely found some issues with the tent system we had thought to use for the thru-hike.
+A few other smaller pieces of gear need to be swapped out (I’m looking at you, BeFree filter).
+Look for future posts with more details about gear and shakedown hikes!
+For now, I’ll just say that we’re still having fun squaring away our kits and making gear decisions in terms of weight, efficiency, and functionality.

 When can we start?
-The two of us work at Sugarloaf Mountain Ski Resort in Maine, Garrett as a chef and part-time ski coach, and me as a dual-entity at a restaurant on mountain, filling positions as both server and kitchen staff.
-Sugarloaf prides itself on being known as the “King of Spring” in regards to late-season skiing, and hosts a blowout party, aka Reggaefest, mid-April, when warmer weather conditions are prime.
+Short answer: mid-April.
+We work at Sugarloaf Mountain Ski Resort in Maine, fulfilling multiple roles from food service to resort guest interaction.
+Sugarloaf strives to be the “King of Spring,” hosting a blowout party mid-April — Reggaefest — when warmer weather conditions are prime.
 This hootenanny is generally the last hurrah of the season, and business slows down considerably afterward.
-Garrett and I have chosen to work through reggae weekend, after which we’ll be packing up and driving down to my parents’ house in Pennsylvania.
+Garrett and I will work through reggae weekend, pack up, and drive south to hit the trail.